-Related Literature This work is at the intersection of a large and growing literature on the determinants of the child penalty and a recent but well-established literature on the role of work arrangements on the gender earnings gaps.
+Related Literature This work is at the intersection of a large and growing literature on the determinants of the child penalty and a recent literature on the role of work arrangements on the gender earnings gaps.

-The literature on the child penalty, recently reviewed by Cortés and Pan (2023), has explored several potential determinants, such as parental leave policies, childcare, biology, and comparative advantage, finding mostly null results.
-We contribute to this literature by focusing on the role played by the work arrangements available to mothers upon returning to work, and, more specifically, the ability to work less than full-time while maintaining a regular schedule.
-Differently from many public policies analyzed in this literature, the one we study, aimed at changing the structure of work in a way that increases individual control over time use, does yield impact on the child penalty.
+The literature on the child penalty, recently reviewed by Cortés and Pan (2023), has explored several potential determinants, such as parental leave policies, childcare, biology, and comparative advantage, finding mostly null results.5 We contribute to this literature by focusing on the role played by the work arrangements available to mothers upon returning to work, and, more specifically, the ability to work less than full-time while maintaining a regular schedule.
+Differently from many public policies analyzed in this literature, the one we study, aimed at changing the structure of work in a way that increases individual control over time use, does yield an impact on the child penalty.6

-Work arrangements have been shown to be a key determinant of gender earnings gaps (Bertrand et al., 2010; Goldin, 2014; Goldin and Katz, 2016).
+Work arrangements have been shown to be a key determinant of gender earnings gaps (Bertrand, Goldin, and Katz, 2010; Goldin, 2014; Goldin and Katz, 2016).
 Goldin (2014) pioneered the idea that the organization of the workplace is crucial in determining the size of the gender earnings gap of different occupations.
 Her definition of flexibility includes "a multitude of temporal matters including the number of hours, precise times, predictability and ability to schedule one's own hours." [p.
 1104] The dimension of work arrangements we study (the possibility of reducing work hours while keeping a permanent contract, and thus a regular and predictable schedule) is therefore part of what she calls "flexibility" (though we will avoid using this term because in our setting it might create confusion).

-Providing quasi-experimental evidence on the impact of "Goldin's flexibility" on the child penalty is a novel contribution to the literature.
-Two papers we are aware of investigate the relationship between the child penalty and "Goldin's flexibility": Bütikofer et al. (2018) compute child penalties for different professions in Norway, and show that the child penalty is smaller in
+Providing quasi-experimental evidence on the impact of "Goldin's flexibility" on the child penalty - and thus on the gender earnings gap - is a novel contribution to the literature.
+Two papers we are aware of investigate the relationship between the child penalty and "Goldin's flexibility": Bütikofer, Jensen, and Salvanes (2018) compute child penalties for different professions in Norway, and show that the child penalty is smaller in more flexible professions; Bang (2021) shows that child penalties in the US are decreasing in own and spouse's flexibility.
+While this descriptive evidence is suggestive, it does not exclude the possibility of this correlation being driven by sorting - it could be the case that women significant decrease in female share of home production.

-1Contrary to common wisdom, the size of the child penalty does not seem to be affected by parental leave policies (Dahl et al., 2016; Kleven et al., 2024b; Schönberg and Ludsteck, 2014), while the evidence on childcare is mixed (positive in Gelbach, 2002 and Lefebvre and Merrigan, 2008, null in Havnes and Mogstad, 2011 and Kleven et al., 2024b).
+5Contrary to common wisdom, the size of the child penalty does not seem to be affected by parental leave policies (Dahl, Løken, Mogstad, and Salvanes, 2016; Kleven, Landais, Posch, Steinhauer, and Zweimüller, 2024; Schönberg and Ludsteck, 2014), while the evidence on childcare is mixed (positive in Gelbach, 2002 and Lefebvre and Merrigan, 2008, null in Havnes and Mogstad, 2011 and Kleven et al., 2024).
 The effects of family policies on female labor market outcomes are reviewed in Olivetti and Petrongolo (2017).
-Similarly, biology and comparative advantage don't explain the observed child penalty (Andresen and Nix, 2022; Kleven et al., 2021).
-On the other hand, gender norms are a strong predictor of its size (see, for example, Boelmann et al., 2021 and Kleven, 2022, among others).
+Similarly, biology and comparative advantage don't explain the observed child penalty (Andresen and Nix, 2022; Kleven, Landais, and Søgaard, 2021).
+On the other hand, gender norms are a strong predictor of its size (see, for example, Boelmann, Raute, and Schönberg, Forthcoming, and Kleven, 2022, among others).

-2Beware though that similar policies might backlash, as happened when Spain introduced the right to part-time work for parents (Fernández-Kranz and Rodríguez-Planas, 2021).
-We don't find evidence of backlash in our context.
+6Beware though that similar policies might backlash, as happened when Spain introduced the right to part-time work for parents (Fernández-Kranz and Rodríguez-Planas, 2021).
+We don't find evidence of back-lash in our context; we expand on the difference between the Australian and the Spanish settings in Appendix C.4.